 - Old toothbrush or another small brush for scrubbing

 - Take out the trash and recycling and wash the cans with warm soapy water.
 Leave them outside turned upside down to dry.
-Remove all products under your sink and take stock.
+Remove all products from underneath your sink and take stock.
 Throw away any empties or products you no longer want or use.
-Wipe down the walls and floor and hardware of the cabinet and neatly return your products to where they were.
+Wipe down the walls and floor and hardware of the cabinet and neatly return your products to where they belong.

 - Get a step stool and wipe down the tops of all kitchen cabinets.
 Use a degreasing product and wipe the front of all cabinets and drawers, paying special attention to handles and cabinet pulls.
 Wipe light switches and door handles well.
 Wipe windowsills and tracks with a microfiber cloth.
 Polish your windows with glass cleaner and newspaper.